Hachi1/quicklook/README.md

                         Marcator:merc]
   -s SPECIES, --species=SPECIES
-                        species to show (default is the first one - 1)
+                        species to show (default is the first one - 1) --conc                Show concentrations/residence times (default) --drydepo             Show dry depo (can be combined with --wetdepo) --wetdepo             Show wet depo (can be combined with --drydepo)
 ```

 ### Explore FLEXPART outputs ###